Draa River

 The Draa (وادي درعة; also spelled Dra or Drâa, in older sources mostly Darha or Dara) is Morocco's longest river, at 1100 km.
 It is formed by the confluence of the Dadès River and Imini River.
 It flows from the High Atlas mountains, initially south-eastward to Tagounite, and from Tagounite mostly westwards to its mouth in the Atlantic Ocean somewhat north of Tan-Tan.
 In 1971, the (El) Mansour Eddahabi dam was constructed to service the regional capital of Ouarzazate and to regulate the flow of the Draa.
 Most of the year the part of the Draa after Tagounite falls dry.

 In the first half of the 20th century, the lowest course of the Draa marked the boundary between the French protectorate of Morocco and the area under Spanish rule.

 The valley contains the Fezouata formations, which are Burgess shale-type deposits dating to the Lower Ordovician, filling an important preservational window between the common Cambrian lagerstätten and the Late Ordovician Soom shale.
 In the fossilized fauna were numerous organisms previously thought to have died out after the mid-Cambrian.

 History

 Prehistory

 Human occupation in the Draa valley and adjacent mountains dates at least to the Lower Paleolithic, as attested by Oldowan and Acheulean tools found near Tamegroute.
 Middle Paleolithic sites are widespread.

 Neolithic-era rock art can be found throughout the Draa valley, depicting hunting scenes as well as domesticated cattle.
 The chronology of these sites is uncertain, but the earliest may date to the 3rd millennium BCE.

 Before 1054

 Ptolemy's map of Africa.
 The River Draa, Dara fl. is in the center of the map, just south of the mountain range, above the word Garamantes. fl. is an abbreviation for flumen, Latin river.

 The Draa River was also well known to the ancient Romans.
 It figures on the first world map in history made by Ptolemy (90–168 AD).
+(There is no "first world map" made by Ptolemy, nor are there any other known surviving manuscript maps by Ptolemy.
+Printed "Ptolemaic" maps, first appearing in the latter part of the 15th Century, were based on Ptolemy's geographical data, an example of which would be recorded latitude and longitude of various locations; such maps were not based on any surviving map by Ptolemy.)